 Date Nights On the Town:

 Outdoors Date.
-(Hike, walk in woods, paddleboard, kayak, fishing or tubing!)
-Whether you like the beach or mountains, a steady lake or flowing river, getting in the great outdoors will bring you closer to nature and to each other.
+(Hike or walk in the woods, paddleboard, kayak, fish or go tubing!)
+Whether you like the beach or mountains, a steady lake or a flowing river, getting in the great outdoors will bring you closer to nature and to each other.

 Recreate Your First Date.Remember your first date?
 Think about the ambiance and the food.
 Try to recreate it at home.

 Town Tour Date!
 Learn more about your community and each other by taking part in a walking tour in your hometown or somewhere nearby.
 Or create your own tour.
 Are you sure you have explored your town and each other?

 Have A Picnic.
 (In your backyard or a local park!)
 It can be a meal out of your kitchen or purchased from a local gourmet shop.
 Grab what you like to eat and drink and put it in a basket.
 Get a blanket or old comforter, then head out to your backyard, to the beach or to a national or state park near you.
 Find the perfect spot and have your meal together.